casper-network/docs/source/docs/casper/dapp-dev-guide/keys.md

 2. `public_key_hex` is a hexadecimal-encoded string of the public key
 3. `secret_key.pem` is the *PEM*-encoded secret key

-The public-key-hex for `ed25519` keys starts with 01 and is 66-bytes long:
+The public-key-hex for `ed25519` keys starts with 01 and is 66 bytes long:

 ```bash
 cat ed25519-keys/public_key_hex